-Later, Loewy and Radwan \cite{LR} removed the assumptions needed in \cite{OS} and showed that the dimension of a vector space of matrices having at most 2, respectively $(n-1)$, distinct eigenvalues is at most $\displaystyle{n\choose 2}+2$, respectively $\displaystyle{n\choose 2}+{n-1\choose 2}+1$.
+Later, Loewy and Radwan \cite{LR} removed the assumptions needed in \cite{OS} and showed that the dimension of a vector space of matrices with most 2, respectively $(n-1)$, distinct eigenvalues is at most $\displaystyle{n\choose 2}+2$, respectively $\displaystyle{n\choose 2}+{n-1\choose 2}+1$.
 They also showed that for $k=3$ the corresponding upper bound for the dimension is $\displaystyle{n\choose 2}+4$ and conjectured that the upper bound is $\displaystyle{n\choose 2}+{k\choose 2}+1$ for every $k<n$.
 On the other hand, de Seguins Pazzis \cite{dSP} classified $\displaystyle\left({n\choose 2}+2\right)$-dimensional spaces of matrices having at most 2 distinct eigenvalues and extended the results to other fields.
-We also note that Jordan algebras of matrices with few eigenvalues were studied in \cite{GKOR} and that Gerstenhaber's theorem was generalized to semisimple Lie algebras \cite{DKK,MR}, which was further used to give another proof of Erdős-Ko-Rado theorem in combinatorics \cite{Woo}.
+We also note that Jordan algebras of matrices with few eigenvalues were studied in \cite{GKOR} and that Gerstenhaber's theorem was generalized to semisimple Lie algebras \cite{DKK,MR}, which was further used to give another proof of the Erd\H{o}s-Ko-Rado theorem in combinatorics \cite{Woo}.

-The aim of this paper is to prove Loewy-Radwan conjecture and to classify spaces of matrices having at most $k$ distinct eigenvalues which have maximal possible dimension.
+The aim of this paper is to prove the Loewy-Radwan conjecture and to classify spaces of matrices with at most $k$ distinct eigenvalues and which have the maximal possible dimension among such spaces.
 More precisely, we are going to show the following.

-\begin{thm} Let $n$ and $k<n$ be positive integers and let $V$ be a linear subspace of $M_n(\mathbb{C})$ such that each member of $V$ has at most $k$ distinct eigenvalues.
+\begin{thm} Let $n$ and $k<n$ be positive integers and let $V$ be a linear subspace of $M_n(\mathbb{C})$ with the property that each member of $V$ has at most $k$ distinct eigenvalues.
 Then

 Moreover, if the equality holds and $k\ge 3$, then there exists $p\in\{0,1,\ldots ,n-k+1\}$ such that $V$ is simultaneously similar to the space of all matrices of the form

 where $B\in M_{p\times (k-1)}(\mathbb{C})$, $D\in M_{k-1}(\mathbb{C})$ and $E\in M_{(k-1)\times (n-k-p+1)}(\mathbb{C})$ are arbitrary and $ $ is an arbitrary upper triangular matrix with equal diagonal entries. \end{thm}